Beware of the sun: Dermatologists share sunscreen tips as Europe swelters in summer heatComments

 Not only do you need to apply more sunscreen, but you probably also need to apply it more often.
 “Up to 85 per cent of a product can be removed by towel drying, so you should reapply after swimming, sweating, or any other vigorous or abrasive activity," BAD recommends.

 Last but not least, don't forget to apply your sunscreen thoroughly.

-“Studies show that if you are right handed you will apply more sunscreen to the right side of your face and, to the left side if your face if you are left-handed," Dr. Day noted.
+“Studies show that if you are right-handed you will apply more sunscreen to the right side of your face and, to the left side of your face if you are left-handed," Dr Day noted.

 “Be sure to apply a generous layer to the entire face, I prefer starting with the outer face and ending with the nose, to make sure everything is covered.
 It's also really important to cover the scalp or partline of your hair and the sides of the neck and also the chest," Dr. Day continued.

 “Even more important than sunscreen is being sun-smart," Dr Day said.

 “This means: avoiding midday sun when possible, staying in the shade when possible, wearing a hat, sun-protective clothing, sunglasses and sunscreen and reapplying sunscreen every few hours," the dermatologist added.

 “An easy way to remember is the shorter your shadow, the more dangerous the rays of the sun.
 At noon, your shadow is essentially zero because the sun is right above, that's when the UVB rays are strongest and you have the highest chance of sunburn."